-

 Color phantasy

-For the first composition today I started with cornflowers on lightbox.
+For the first composition today I started with cornflowers on a lightbox.
 I always have liked cornflowers with their typical cornflower blue.
 With this composition I wanted to show different stages of cornflower development in one image.

 I also liked very much the yellow of a craspedia globosa that Christa bought this morning.
 To bring out the colors I decided to install them in my „darkroom studio„.
 I made the image as a frame average of some 15 exposures, 3s each at f/16 and ISO 800.